raytonghk/genepiper/README.md

 Installation involves building a virtual environment, installing the operation system (linux), all the essential tools and packages, R Shiny server setup and configuration of the environment.
 This one-time process may take over 30 minutes.

+### To update:
+We are actively updating and improving GenePiper, users are advised to update the package time to time for new patches and newly added fucntions.
+To update GenePiper, click on the "Update Genepiper" button when you first launch the package in your browser.

 ### Sample data:

 Random generated sample data is provided in `sampleData` folder which contains 4 files.